GenesysCloudBlueprints/conversation-model-to-sql-blueprint/blueprint/index.md

 ## Requirements

 ### Specialized knowledge
-* SQL - This Blueprint uses PostgreSQL but knowledge of any SQL flavour will work
+* SQL - This Blueprint uses PostgreSQL but knowledge of any SQL flavor will work
 * Typescript or Javascript - The driver has been written in Typescript using the Node.js runtime environment
 * Docker - Docker Compose has been used to simplify the interface with the docker container but an elementary knowledge of Docker would be helpful
 * Genesys Cloud Platform API knowledge